SWEGroup39/GatorChatApp/Sprint4.md

 - Users can login with different number of browser tabs and still continue their session without affecting the other logged in user sessions.
 - Added LongPolling for the GetMessages API call, two users can now communicate on real time without needing to refresh their pages
 - Fully integrated the toggle menu that includes:
-   -Delete: (previusly there) -> Delete a Message
+   - Delete: (previusly there) -> Delete a Message
-   -Edit: Can now edit a message, when edidt is clicked a text area on the menu is displayed to let the user edit the message
+   - Edit: Can now edit a message, when edidt is clicked a text area on the menu is displayed to let the user edit the message
-   -Close: (previusly there) -> close the toggle menu -Toggle menu can no longer be accessed from the other users messages (left/oranage bubbles), it is avilable to only current user to edit its own messages
+   - Close: (previusly there) -> close the toggle menu
+- Toggle menu can no longer be accessed from the other users messages (left/oranage bubbles), it is avilable to only current user to edit its own messages
--Added an undo button that gives the user a chance to get back a deleted message -Dipslays for 5 seconds -> after timer is up the message is not able to be recovered -It is dispalyed just above the input text area of the chat -Contains an circular arrow to inicate the user its purpose -Added the Image button: Lets the user upload a png/jpeg/jpg image to be send as a message -Button becomes orange once an image is uploaded -Contians an image icon in it to signify to the user that it is intended for that -Messages can now store images and if a message has an image it is displayed below the message bubble -The Message Window / Login Page / SignUp Page / About Us Page/ now contain image backgrounds -> make the app look more lively and in theme with UF
+- Added an undo button that gives the user a chance to get back a deleted message
+   - Dipslays for 5 seconds -> after timer is up the message is not able to be recovered
+   - It is dispalyed just above the input text area of the chat
+   - Contains an circular arrow to inicate the user its purpose
+- Added the Image button: Lets the user upload a png/jpeg/jpg image to be send as a message
+   - Button becomes orange once an image is uploaded
+   - Contians an image icon in it to signify to the user that it is intended for that
+- Messages can now store images and if a message has an image it is displayed below the message bubble
+- The Message Window / Login Page / SignUp Page / About Us Page/ now contain image backgrounds -> make the app look more lively and in theme with UF
--The Message Window now displays the name of the user the current user is talking too
+- The Message Window now displays the name of the user the current user is talking too
-    -Parameters in the router are used to pass both the user ids and the username of the "friend" user
+    - Parameters in the router are used to pass both the user ids and the username of the "friend" user
 <hr>

  ### Backend: